surfaceUsed/encryption-decryption/README.md

 # encryption-decryption
 Application for encryption/decryption of text input from command line

-Hyperskill project (java developer).
+Hyperskill project "Encryption-Decryption" (java developer).
 Stage 6/6

 Application manipulates text input from command line, using the Caesar cipher.